norman123al/TGScripts/README.md

 - **TGScriptSkeleton.js** - a script skeleton serving as a starting point for Pixinsight java script development.

 ### Modified Pixinsight Scripts
 - **AberrationInspectorTG.js** - an improved version of the AberrationInspector script written by Mike Schuster.
 Added support for larger panel sizes and for icon set integration via "new instance" button.
+Added Pixinsight documentation.
+- **AberrationSpotterTG.js** - an improved version of the AberrationSpotter script written by David Serrano.
+Added support for larger panel sizes and for icon set integration via "new instance" button.
+Added Pixinsight documentation.
 - **ColorMaskTG.js** - an improved version of the ColorMask script written by Rick Stevenson with additonal mask generation capabilities.
+Added Pixinsight documentation.